 Who provides my child their afternoon snack and what snacks are provided?

-All of our snacks that fall under our regular school day calendar are provided by the NISD Child Nutrion Department.
-We make a strong attempt to provide a healty snack each day.
-To view our snack schedule for 2020-2021, please download our NISD After School Snack Menu/Schedule.
+All of our snacks that fall under our regular school day calendar are provided by the NISD Child Nutrition Department.
+We make a strong attempt to provide a healthy snack each day.

 Will Learning Tree staff check my child’s homework to ensure it is correct?